 This site can be reserved by calling Toll Free 1-877-444-6777 (International 518-885-3639 or TDD 877-833-6777), or on-line www.recreation.gov

-Bears frequent the area; all food must be kept in approved containers.
+Bears frequent the area; food should be kept in approved containers or completely hidden such as in the trunk of a car.
 No off-road vehicle use in the campground.
 Fire restrictions may be imposed at any time due to hot, dry weather conditions, at which time campfires and charcoal fires may not be allowed.
 No water available; bring your own supply or fill up at Cottonwood Creek Campground.

 The closest services are 4.5 miles north at Sierraville.